-Plantar fasciitis is probably the most common orthopedic condition known to man and mostly affects (although is not limited to) active middle aged men and women.
+Plantar fasciitis is probably the most common orthopedic condition known to man and mostly affects (although is not limited to) active middle-aged men and women.
 Statistics suggest that around 10% to 15% of all people could benefit from some sort of plantar fasciitis treatment at least one time in their lives.
 It can be described in layman’s terms as an aggravating and irritating inflammation of the thick tissue around the heel and sole of the foot.

 It is caused when the plantar fascia is abused and overused.
 The plantar fascia basically forms the arch of the foot and is a band of tissue connecting the heel to the toes.
-Not only is the plantar fascia a support for the heel, it is also the main shock-absorber for your feet and of your body.
+Not only is the plantar fascia support for the heel, but it is also the main shock-absorber for your feet and of your body.
 This explains why it is advisable to seek plantar fasciitis treatment.

 Common recipients requiring plantar fasciitis treatment are as follows:

 - Runners and joggers (especially long distance and cross country runners),